 The 2011-2016 Kansas Preservation Plan is the result of a planning process initiated by the Kansas Historical Society's Cultural Resources Division (CRD) with input from a variety of state and federal agencies, preservation organizations, and the public.
 The CRD carries out many preservation functions in Kansas, including assisting the State Historic Preservation Officer (SHPO) in assuring compliance with Section 106 of the National Historic Preservation Act, implementing state and federal grant and tax credit programs, managing and maintaining the historic property and archeological site inventories for Kansas, interpreting the history and prehistory of the state as reflected by material culture, and developing and implementing educational programming for all Kansans.
-Many other organizations carry out preservation programs in Kansas; more information on those that participated in this plan and their preservation programs is presented on the following pages.
-Each year the CRD staff meets or speaks with thousands of constituents.
-These contacts range from simple phone conversations to site visits to formal presentations at conferences, workshops, and focus groups.
-The division uses the information from these contacts to hone its programs to meet constituent needs and also to develop the current preservation plan.
+Many other organizations carry out preservation programs in Kansas; more information on those that participated in this plan and their preservation programs is presented in the plan.

-The Kansas Historical Society recently announced that the National Park Service has approved a statewide historic preservation plan.
-The plan was unveiled at the state preservation conference, June 1-3, 2011 in Topeka.
+The National Park Service approved the plan, and it was unveiled at the state preservation conference, June 1-3, 2011 in Topeka.

 Anyone interested in preservation-related issues in Kansas is encouraged to share the plan with community leaders and organizations.